Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The presence of the BB fraction in the blood can simulate an increase in the MB fraction, up to an excess of MB-fraction activity over the total creatine kinase.
-CC-BB appears when the blood-brain barrier is broken (after brain operations or trauma).
-BB-fraction also appears with serious damage to the intestine and after childbirth (especially with caesarean section).
+The presence of the BB fraction in the blood can simulate an increase in the MB fraction, up to an excess of the MB fraction activity over the total creatine kinase.
+CK-BB appears when the blood-brain barrier is damaged (after brain surgery or trauma).
+The BB fraction also appears when there is serious damage to the intestine and after childbirth (especially with cesarean section).

-Increase in the activity of total creatine kinase and MB-fraction is revealed after operations or diagnostic manipulations on the heart.
-Radiation therapy of the breast area can also cause a slight hyperfermentation.
-Tachyarrhythmia or heart failure rarely cause an upsurge in creatine kinase and KK-MB activity.
+Increased activity of total creatine kinase and MB-fraction is detected after operations or diagnostic manipulations on the heart.
+Radiation therapy of the chest area can also cause a slight hyperenzymemia.
+Tachyarrhythmia or heart failure rarely cause an increase in the activity of creatine kinase and CK-MB.

-Increase of the fraction of KK-MB in some cases is possible with myocarditis and myocardial dystrophies, however, it usually accounts for less than 3% of the total creatine kinase.
+An increase in the CK-MB fraction is possible in some cases with myocarditis and myocardial dystrophy, but it usually accounts for less than 3% of total creatine kinase.

-Damage to the skeletal muscles is accompanied by a significant increase in the activity of the MM-fraction, which can "simulate" the MB-fraction.
-With rhabdomyolysis, the diagnostic sensitivity of the study of the activity of creatine kinase (increased 5-fold or more) is higher than that of aldolases, AST and LDH.
+Damage to skeletal muscles is accompanied by a significant increase in the activity of the MM fraction, which can "simulate" the MB fraction.
+In rhabdomyolysis, the diagnostic sensitivity of the creatine kinase activity test (increases 5 times or more) is higher than that of aldolase, AST and LDH.

-Diseases and conditions accompanied by increased activity of creatine kinase and CC-MB in serum
+Diseases and conditions associated with increased activity of creatine kinase and CK-MB in blood serum

 - Increased muscle mass as a result of exercise.